hirosystems/docs/docs/docs/how-to-guides/how-to-run-stacks-blockchain-api-docker.md

 ### Initial Setup

-Since we will need to create some files/dirs for persistent data we will first create a base directory structure and download the docker images.
+Since you will need to create some files/dirs for persistent data, you must first create a base directory structure and download the docker images.

-We will be using:
+You should use the following command:

 ```bash
 $ mkdir -p ./stacks-node/{persistent-data/postgres,persistent-data/stacks-blockchain,config}